Medically Reviewed

 Laguna Treatment Center in Aliso Viejo, California, provides MAT and combines behavioral therapies with medications to treat opioid use disorders and alcohol use disorders.

-Desert Hope Las Vegas Treatment Center in Nevada offers a combination of medication treatment and therapy for people who meet the following MAT program requirements:
+Desert Hope Las Vegas Treatment Center in Nevada offers a combination of medication treatment and therapy through a full continuum of care, ranging from detox to sober living.

 Greenhouse Treatment Center, located in Grand Prairie, Texas, treats alcohol use disorders and opioid use disorders using therapy and medications through MAT.